tagdots/update-pre-commit/README.md

 [![coverage](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/tagdots/update-pre-commit/refs/heads/badges/badges/coverage.json)](https://github.com/tagdots/update-pre-commit/actions/workflows/cron-tasks.yaml)

 ## 😎 Why you need update-pre-commit?
-If you are already using `pre-commit` or you are planning to use `pre-commit` to enforce coding standard and detect issues before code check-in, **update-pre-commit** updates hooks revs in `.pre-commit-config.yaml` and automate creating pull request.
+If you are already using `pre-commit` or you are planning to use `pre-commit` to enforce coding standard and detect issues before code check-in, **update-pre-commit** keeps revs in `.pre-commit-config.yaml` up to date and facilitate your `change management` operations to optionally creates pull request.

 <br>

 ## ⭐ Why switch to update-pre-commit?
-- we outperform others in update speed by more than `70%` (with minimum 4 hooks).
+- we outperform others in update speed by more than `70%`.
-- we reduce your supply chain risks with `openssf best practices` in our development and operation.
-- we automate your `change management` operations with built-in feature to create pull request on **GitHub**.
 - we protect you against unreliable revs with tag such as `alpha`, `beta`, `prerelease`, and `rc`.
+- we reduce your supply chain risks with `openssf best practices` in our software development and operations.

 <br>